lsst-dm/dmtn-007/index.rst

 6. There are no constraints on the parameters (e.g. ``fluxPos`` > 0;
    ``fluxNeg`` < 0; possibly ``fluxPos`` = ``fluxNeg``; centroid
    locations from pixel coordinates of max./min. signal, etc.).
-Fixing this is also likely to increase fitting accuracy (see below).
+Fixing this is also likely to increase fitting accuracy and robustness.

 Note: It seems that the dipole fit is a lot faster for dipoles of greater separation than for those that are closer (apparently, the